platformsh/platformsh-docs/docs/src/overview/get-support.md

 ## Slack

-To talk with engineers and other customers, join the [public Slack channel](https://chat.platform.sh/).
+To talk about app development or framework-related questions, join other customers and engineers in the  [public Slack channel](https://chat.platform.sh/).

 ## Community